 Pursuant to the ESA, the use of sonar and other transducers during training activities, as described under Alternative 1, may affect ESA-listed salmonids and green sturgeon.
-The Navy will consult with NMFS as required by Section 7(a)(2) of the ESA.
+The Navy has consulted with NMFS as required by section 7(a)(2) of the ESA.